Guide to Jump Starting Your Car

 Getting your car started when jump starting cars

-Hurrah….
-Allow your car to tick over, then ideally go for a drive to help get the battery charged up.
+- Once your car starts, give it some time to tick over then go for a drive to charge the battery.

 Disconnecting after jump starting cars